 Resources and Scholarships

 Native American Advancement Scholarship (PDF) - The Native American Advancement Award is awarded to one new freshman each year.
 The award is for $3,000 per year and is renewable for up to four years.
-The award can be applied to tuition, fees, books, and/or room and board.
+The award can be applied to tuition, fees, books, and/or housing and food.

 American Indian College Fund - The American Indian College Fund provides financial support for Native American students and tribal colleges and universities, and also supports programs for institutional growth and sustainability and cultural preservation.